Tochigi, a Little Kyoto in the Kanto Region, the Town with Koi Carp and Old Storehouses

 108 Candle Sending-off

 The 108 Lantern Sending-off is a traditional ritual designated as an Intangible Folk Cultural Property by Tochigi City.
-It started in the early Meiji period (19th century) as a ritual related to the Funazenjo rite at Nikko Futarasan Shrine in order to pray for the safety of boats traveling on the Uzuma River and to get rid of 108 worldly desires on to the river.
+It started in the early Meiji period (19th century) as a religious ritual related to the Funazenjo rite at Nikko Futarasan Shrine in order to get rid of 108 worldly desires on to the river.
 Boatmen dressed in sacred white costumes row a boat carrying a spirit of the deity on the river and light 108 candles.
 Some say sending off 108 candles on to the river can get rid of worldly desires and others say that the 108 candles are good symbols for a safe child delivery.

 Tochigi Autumn Festival